jkoell/SPNA-ventilation/README.md

 # SPNA-ventilation

-This repository contains code for the paper *"Progressive oxygenation of the North Atlantic subpolar gyre"* published in JGR: Oceans in November 2025.
+This repository contains code for the paper *"Progressive oxygenation of the North Atlantic subpolar gyre"* published in JGR: Oceans in October 2025.
 [Click here](https://doi.org/10.1029/2024JC022157) for the final paper.

 Also check out [our StoryMap](https://arcg.is/1PXPSH1) for a nice graphical paper summary!